ACM40960/project-YeLiu/README.md

 ### CNN Build Model and Model Summary
 > :rocket: **Alert!** Buckle up, because the training process for our model takes around *16.39 hours*! :hourglass_flowing_sand: (We use a 1.4 GHz Quad-Core Intel Core i5 processor)
-* Images resized to 48 x 48 and normalized before entering the first convolutional layer.
+* Images reshaped to 48 x 48 and normalized before entering the first convolutional layer.
 * Data augmentation techniques (such as rotations, shifts, and flips) are employed to enhance the model's ability to generalize
 * Utilizes 6 convolutional layers.
 * Includes Batch Normalization and Dropout Layers after each convolution layers, Early Stopping, and ReduceLROnPlateau callback to counter overfitting.